Aggravating Factors That Can Enhance the Potential Penalties for a DUI

 Prior Offenses and High Blood Alcohol Levels Are Aggravating Factors

 Paul: Certainly prior DUI and DWI convictions are the main aggravating factor.
-More recent prior DUI and DWI convictions closer are likely to cause more problems than priors that are considerably older.
-Kansas now only considers DUI convictions within 10 years of the current pending charge.
+More recent prior DUI and DWI convictions are likely to cause more problems than priors that are considerably older.
+Kansas Law considers DUI convictions within 10 years of the current pending charge differently than prior alcohol related convictions that are more than 10 years old.
 Another aggravating factor in a Kansas DUI case is whether or not the person has tested at or above 0.15 % alcohol.

 A Level of 0.15 Will Increase the Severity of Penalties That Can Be Imposed